a20351766/udo.1.4.0/docs/source/pluggable_endorsement_and_validation.rst

 Important notes
 ---------------

-- **Validation plugin consistency across peers:** In future releases, the Fabric channel infrastructure would guarantee that the same validation logic is used for a given chaincode by all peers in the channel at any given blockchain height in order to eliminate the chance of mis-configuration which would might
+- **Validation plugin consistency across peers:** In future releases, the UDO channel infrastructure would guarantee that the same validation logic is used for a given chaincode by all peers in the channel at any given blockchain height in order to eliminate the chance of mis-configuration which would might